Klipper3d/klipper/docs/Load_Cell.md

 When you first connect a load cell its good practice to check for issues by running `LOAD_CELL_DIAGNOSTIC`.
-This tool collects 10 seconds of data from the load cell and resport statistics:
+This tool collects 10 seconds of data from the load cell and reports statistics:

 ```
 $ LOAD_CELL_DIAGNOSTIC